 - Routine dental care including cleanings, X-rays and dentures

-- Routine vision care including contacts and glasses
+- Routine vision care including eye exams, glasses, and contacts

 - Routine hearing care including hearing aids

 Original Medicare doesn't cover prescription medications.
 For that, you can either choose a Medicare Advantage plan that combines with Part D to include prescription drug coverage, or a standalone Part D plan that just covers prescription drugs.

 When Are You Eligible For Medicare?

 You have a seven-month window to apply for Medicare:

 - The month you turn 65

 It's good to know your Medicare enrollment dates.
 These are times when you can add, switch or drop coverage so you have a plan that fits your needs.

 Apply For The First Time: Medicare Initial Enrollment Period